ramensoftware/windows-11-start-menu-styling-guide/Themes/WindowGlass/README.md

 - Theme is designed on Windows 11 - 24H2
 - Compatible with both Light/ Dark mode

-## For a complete GlassUI themed UI, download the following mods:
+## For a complete WindowGlass themed UI, download the following mods and use the 'WindowGlass' theme:
 - Windows 11 TaskBar Styler – for styling the Taskbar.
 - Windows 11 Notification Center Styler - for styling the Notification Center and Action Center
 - Windows 11 File Explorer Styler - for styling Windows Explorer windows